-The Wine Grenade has batteries that can run the unit for 2 months on one charge.
-When the battery needs to be recharged, you will receive an email.
+If power isn't available at the tank, the Wine Grenade has batteries that can run the unit for 3-4 weeks between charges.
+When the batteries need to be recharged, you will receive an email.
 The unit needs to be plugged in overnight to be fully charged.

 How does the membrane and Active Float System work?

 Tell me more about the uniqueness regarding the membrane.

 Made of silicone, the membrane used with Wine Grenade is semi permeable to oxygen and allows tiny amounts of oxygen to go through it, but not wine.
 Food grade, it has an ultra smooth inner surface that exhibits a smoother surface than stainless steel by a factor of 40.